 In the event that a student or student's parent/guardian disagrees with Penn High School's recommendation for athletic eligibility based on the IHSAA transfer rules they may appeal said decision by submitting a written request of appeal, which shall contain their reasons for disagreeing with the decision.
 The written request for an appeal must be submitted to the Director of Athletics and Student Activities within seven (7) days from the date that they are notified of the decision, which they are appealing.
 Failure to provide a written request for an appeal within seven (7) days will eliminate any right of appeal.
-The Director of Athletics and Student Activities and Student Activities shall notify the Superintendent or his/her designee upon the receipt of a timely appeal request and the Superintendent or his/her designee shall then name three (3) people who will serve on the Transfer Review Board as provided herein.
-The student or student's parent/guardian will be notified of the meeting of the decision.
+The Director of Athletics and Student Activities shall notify the Superintendent or his/her designee upon the receipt of a timely appeal request and the Superintendent or his/her designee shall then name three (3) people who will serve on the Transfer Review Board as provided herein.
+The student or student's parent/guardian will be notified of the meeting of the Transfer Review Board at which time they may appear in person to present their position in support of their appeal of the decision.